kubernetes-sigs/krew/docs/NAMING_GUIDE.md

 #### _Punctuation_

-Plugin names must be all lowercase and separate words with hyphens**Don't **use camelCase, PascalCase, or snake_case; use [kebab-case](http://wiki.c2.com/?KebabCase).
+Plugin names must be all lowercase and separate words with hyphens.
+**Don't** use camelCase, PascalCase, or snake_case; use [kebab-case](http://wiki.c2.com/?KebabCase).

 - **DON'T:** `kubectl plugin OpenSvc`<br/>